sostheim/lbex/README.md

 ## NGINX Prerequisites

 For TCP and UDP load balancing to work, the NGINX image must be built with the `--with-stream` configuration flag to load/enable the required stream processing modules.
-In most cases the [NGINX Official Reposiory](https://hub.docker.com/_/nginx/) 'latest' tagged image will include the stream modules by default.
-The easiest way to be certain that the moduels are included is to dump the configuration and check for their presence.
+In most cases the [NGINX Official Repository](https://hub.docker.com/_/nginx/) 'latest' tagged image will include the stream modules by default.
+The easiest way to be certain that the modules are included is to dump the configuration and check for their presence.

 For example, running the following command against the `nginx:latest` image shows the following (line breaks added for clarity)